Felix-Jose-Kavarayil/allen_lab_utilities_wiki/NewComputer.md

 ## Install Ubuntu
-Download Ubuntu from the official website.
-I selected the desktop for developer version with long-term support (LTS).
+Download the latest LTS Ubuntu from the official website.
+Use the desktop for developer version.
 Burn the image on a bootable DVD.

 Boot the computer from the DVD and follow the instructions.